shivannis/xandr-docs-public/xandr-docs/articles/monetize/vast-check.md

   creative can be trafficked.
-- If you paste the VAST URL into a browser and see valid XML content for the creative, then the third-party ad server is likely blocking Xandr VAST Check.
+- If you paste the VAST URL into a browser and see valid XML content for the creative, then the third-party ad server is likely blocking Microsoft Advertising VAST Check.
 The tag provider will need to address this before the creative can be trafficked.
 - To remove a block, it may also help to inform the ad server that our VAST Check user agent will appear as: